MAD Project · Martial Arts Definitions · Namespace DTM

 Two branches.
 Distinct conditions.

-From within-training development, two distinct downstream expressions may emerge.
-Each derives conditionally from a different form of within-training development, and each requires genuine stabilization before transfer is genuinely possible.
+From within-training development, two distinct conditional downstream expressions may emerge.
+Each derives from a different form of within-training development and requires genuine stabilization before transfer is genuinely possible.

 Transfer Condition